tufa-github/cap-bookshop-typescript/readme.md

 npm run deploy
 ```

+### Local test
+Install REST Client plugin in VS code
+start the cap app with: npm run dev
+send request from the test.http

 ## MTA Definition

 In `mta.yaml` you can find an example how to configure it for the TypeScript project.